uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 @tailwind utilities;
 ```

-Additionally, feel free to delete the SVG files in the `public` directory and to change (or delete) the `favicon`.
+Additionally, feel free to delete the SVG files in the `public` directory and to change the `favicon.ico`.

 Run `pnpm dev` and check out the page at `http://localhost:3000`.
 You should see the underlined text `Welcome to easy-opus`.